lailaMachkour/Apartment-Price-Prediction/README.md

 The scraping is done using BeautifulSoup and Selenium to navigate through the Avito website and extract the necessary information.

 2. Data Cleaning

-The data cleaning process, detailed in the tp2.ipynb notebook, involves:
+The data cleaning process, detailed in the prediction.ipynb notebook, involves:

 Handling missing values
 Normalizing and encoding categorical variables (e.g., location) Removing outliers to improve model accuracy
 Feature engineering: creating new relevant features for the prediction model

 3. Prediction Model

-In tp2.ipynb, after cleaning the data, a machine learning model is trained to predict apartment prices.
+In prediction.ipynb, after cleaning the data, a machine learning model is trained to predict apartment prices.
 The model uses features such as apartment size, location, and number of rooms.

 Steps include:

 Splitting the dataset into training and testing sets Applying a regression algorithm to predict prices